parkwayprojects/CBS/README.md

 # CBS #
 INTRODUCTION\
-Niger State Central Billing System (CBS) web service platform
+The objective of this document is to define the platform for interaction between the Central Billing System (CBS) web service platform and third-party platforms for the purpose of carrying out specific processes.
+The communication mode is via REST web service and is accessible via the URL (to be provided)

 ## Create Invoice ##
 This web service call will be used by the integrating system to create an invoice in CBS;